The Lost Art of Logarithms

 Charles Petzold

-wherein is explored the utility, history,
+wherein is explored the utility, history, and ubiquity of that marvelous invention,

 logarithms